 Some digital nomads in Bali apply for social visas, but I can’t see the advantage over a tourist visa.
 A social visa allows you to stay for the same amount of time, but you need a local sponsor.

 As for most countries, make sure your passport is valid for at least six months after your arrival date.

 To extend your visa in Bali, you need to pay three visits to the Denpasar immigration office, which is an hour from Ubud.
 To avoid this, most people pay extra for an agent to do it for them.
-We used Elizabeth, who has an office opposite Alchemy in Penestanan, and found it very easy—read the details at the end of our visa post.
+On our first stay we used Elizabeth, who has an office opposite Alchemy in Penestanan, and found it very easy.

 When to Go and Weather

 The best weather is typically from June to September—it’s dry and not too hot, with cool evenings.
 July and especially August are the peak months, and Ubud’s centre gets congested.
 The rainy season is from November until March.

 We visited from the end of August until mid-January and didn’t find the rain a problem.
 We had a few days of rain in November, and occasional heavy showers in December, but they didn’t last too long, and our last few weeks were dry.